 Orthodoxia's research interests are eclectic and reflect her interests in a number of areas whereby she tries to explore issues behind the seemingly 'rational' accounting numbers.
 Her interests include:

-Labour Issues in Accounting, Diversity Issues in Accounting, Accounting Professions and Impression Management, Accounting Professions and the use of Websites as a Communication Tool, Representations of Gender and Ethnicity in Accounting, Accounting Education, Accounting Methodologies, finally Accounting in Emerging Economies.
+Diversity Issues in Accounting, Professions and the use of Websites as a Communication Tool, Representations of Gender and Ethnicity in Accounting, Accounting Education, Accounting Methodologies, finally Accounting in Emerging Economies.

 Orthodoxia has reviewed academic papers for a number of accounting journals including;

 Accounting Education: An Interdisciplinary Journal (2017- )